- Biuro Wielkopolski w Brukseli

-Five political groups are represented in the CoR: European People’s Party (EPP), Party of European Socialists (PSE), Group of the Alliance of Liberals and Democrats for Europe (ALDE), European Alliance (EA) and the European Conservatives and Reformists Group (ECR).
+Six political groups are represented in the CoR: the European People's Party (EPP), the Party of European Socialists (PES), Renew Europe, the European Alliance Group (EA), the European Conservatives and Reformists Group (ECR) and The Greens.

-CoR members meet five or six times a year during plenary sessions; they also work in six permanent commissions and in exceptional circumstances also in the ad hoc commissions.
+CoR members meet five or six times a year during plenary sessions in Brussels; they also work in six permanent commissions and in exceptional circumstances also in the ad hoc commissions.

 CIVEX – Commission for Citizenship, Governance, Institutional and External Affairs

 COTER – Commission for Territorial Cohesion Policy and EU Budget

 ECON – Commission for Economic Policy